Skip to main content

 Why Readers Love or Hate the Trope

-They want to close the book knowing he will never speak to her that way again.
+Closing the book knowing he will never speak to her that way again is the whole point.

 Related Romance Tropes and Terms